18F/handbook/pages/general-information-and-resources/washington-dc.md

 ### Book rooms for meetings?

 Use [BookIt](https://bookit.gsa.gov) to reserve rooms.
+The TTS space is in the G100 wing.

-- The TTS quiet rooms are 3117 and 3119B.
-These are unreservable but are first-come, first served.
+- The TTS quiet room is G122B.
+It is unreservable and is first-come, first served.
-- The reservable team rooms are 3116A&B, 3119A, 3128A&B, and 3143.
+- The closest reservable team rooms are G123A and G145m.
-- The tables and open space at the southern end of the 3100 hallway - the "3150 Space" - are unreservable through BookIT.
-TTS self-manages the space through a Google Calendar.
-If you want to host an event in the space, search for "3150 Space" in Google Calendar, check the availability, and add your event.
-If you need the entire space and your colleagues will not be able to sit there for the duration of your event, post advance notice in #dc and write a message on one of the space's whiteboards.
-Note: there will be foot traffic at the nearby stairwell and to conference room 3148, so prepare for some background noise during your event.

 Avoid booking rooms:

-- 1471, 1472, and 1481---they're only accessible via the 3rd wing
 - x3xx rooms---they're really far away from TTS and aren't easily accessible
 - x0xx rooms---they're not as up-to-date as other wings